Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-24-Research-and-planning/Section-02-Agile-approach/index.md

 ## Why it matters

+!!! builds-on "Builds on"
+    This section builds on [24.1 Waterfall approach](../Section-01-Waterfall-approach/index.md).

 Agile methodology revolutionised software development by emphasising collaboration, flexibility, and rapid delivery of working software.
 Unlike traditional approaches that rely on extensive upfront planning, Agile responds to change and delivers value incrementally.
 Understanding Agile principles, ceremonies, and practices is essential for modern software engineering projects that need to adapt quickly to user feedback and changing requirements.

 ## Concepts